 Through its trauma center, AMH ensures access to care for all persons 24 hours per day, seven days per week and 365 days per year.
 The Hospital maintains an open medical staff, with privileges available to all qualified physicians.

 A variety of primary care and specialty clinics and programs are available for those who do not have the financial means to access care through a private physician office.
 For a complete listing of clinics and programs and their locations, visit the Abington Health Clinics webpage.

-During fiscal year 2012, AMH provided $27.4 million in unreimbursed care for uninsured and underinsured members of its community.
+During fiscal year 2013, AMH provided $32.8 million in subsidized health services and unreimbursed care for uninsured and underinsured members of its community.

 As a teaching hospital, AMH supports five residency programs in family medicine, internal medicine, obstetrics/gynecology, general surgery and dentistry.
 In addition it provides post graduate medical education in affiliation with several area medical schools.
 It also operates the Dixon School of Nursing.
 This year the Dixon School of Nursing celebrates 100 years of providing nursing professionals.

-The cost of providing health professions education at Abington Memorial Hospital during FY2012 amounted to $21 million.
+The cost of providing health professions education at Abington Memorial Hospital during FY2013 amounted to $23.7 million.

 Community Health Improvement